kevinyswong/kevinyswong.github.io/index.md

   meaning to the apparent emptiness of the 'white' category it is necessary to explore the specificity of white minority experiences . . .
-It [Richard Williams' analysis in his 1990 book, HIERARCHICAL STRUCTURES AND SOCIAL VALUE: THE CREATION OF BLACK AND IRISH IDENTITIES IN THE UNITED STATES,] underlines the need to avoid essentialist definitions of groups according to shared origins.
+It [Richard Williams' analysis in his 1990 book, HIERARCHICAL STRUCTURES AND SOCIAL VALUE: THE CREATION OF BLACK AND IRISH IDENTITIES IN THE UNITED STATES] underlines the need to avoid essentialist definitions of groups according to shared origins.
 Being Irish in the United States has not been and is not the same as being Irish in Britain . . .
 [I]n Britain the Irish have been